planetsLightningArrester/ezFFT/README.md

 ```

 ### LICENSE
-It all is just a wrap to Project Nayuki.
-(MIT License)
+It all is just a wrap to Project Nayuki (MIT License).
+Thank you so much for doing this in many languages including JS.
 `https://www.nayuki.io/page/free-small-fft-in-multiple-languages`

 Free FFT and convolution (JavaScript)